hphelion/documentation/commercial/GA1/commerical.services-swift-deployment-add-disk-storage-node.md

 ##Prerequisite

-1. HP Helion OpenStack cloud is successfully deployed
+1. HP Helion OpenStack&#174; cloud is successfully deployed
 2. Scale-out object-ring:1 is deployed

 ##Deploying new object nodes

-Perform the following steps mentioned in  [Procedure to deploy scale-out Swift nodes with HP Helion OpenStack](/helion/openstack/ga/services/swift/deployment-scale-out/) to deploy a new node.
+Perform the steps mentioned in  [Procedure to deploy scale-out Swift nodes with HP Helion OpenStack](/helion/openstack/ga/services/swift/deployment-scale-out/) to deploy a new node.

 ## Adding node and disks to object-ring:1

-Once the Swift nodes are deployed ensure that you format the required disks and mount them before adding disks to Swift cluster.
+Once the Swift nodes are deployed, ensure that you format the required disks and mount them before adding disks to the Swift cluster.

 1. Format a given disk